5 Reach and catchment environmental metrics

 5.5 Barriers to fish passage

 Barriers to fish (and potentially other fauna) migration such as weirs, dams, and piped streams can limit the distributions of species.
-The number of barriers to instream migration downstream of each reach was calculated from a revised dataset of barriers included in the database.
-Two variants were calculated n_all_barriers_ds summing partial and full barriers, and n_full_barriers_ds summing just full barriers were added to the subc_env table.
+The number of barriers to instream migration downstream of each reach was calculated from a revised dataset of barriers that is included in the database.
+I calculated two variants—number of partial barriers downstream and number of full barriers downstream, for 1996 and 2023.
+These are recorded in the subc_env table as fields n_part_barriers_ds_XXXX, and n_full_barriers_ds_XXXX, respectively, with XXXX signifying the year.
+The function recalc_barriers() in the script mwstr_network_functions allows rapid calculation of these variables for any year between 1996 and 2023.
 See Chapter 10 for full details.

 5.6 Septic tank density